FilipBukowiec/cryptodashboard/README.md

 ## License

 This `README.md` file focuses on JavaScript-related technologies and provides clear instructions for setting up and using the project.
 If there are any additional JavaScript-specific tools or libraries used in the project, you can add them to the "Technologies" section.

+## Data Sources
+All cryptocurrency data is fetched from the CoinCap API, which is available under a free license.